polkadot-api/polkadot-api/packages/scale-ts/README.md

     | { tag: one; value: string; }
     | { tag: many; value: string[]; }
     | { tag: allOrNothing; value: boolean; };
-}

-Which, as you might expect, it's the same interface that's returned by the decoder.
+}>
 */

+Therefore, we won't get typing errors as long as we pass a valide interface to the encoder:

 const encodedData: ArrayBuffer = myCodec.enc({
-  event: { tag: Events.AllOrNothing, value: true },
+  event: { tag: 'allOrNothing', value: true },
   name: "Some name",
   id: 100,
   friendIds: [1, 2, 3],